openDAQ/streaming-protocol-lt/docs/openDAQ-streaming.md

 When subscribing a signal, all related signals will also be subscribed.
 Subscribe acknowledge meta information of all related signals has to be send before the subscribe acknowledge of the original signal.

-Only signals that are already subscribed may be used as related signals!

 ### Meta Information

 The `Data` section contains additional ("Meta") information related to